Death Proof: Critical reception

+In 2022, American writer and critic Nick Newman placed Death Proof on his Sight and Sound list of the greatest films ever made, calling it "Tarantino's first historical-revisionist movie, whether he knows or wishes to acknowledge, and one he's disavowed despite how well it compacts everything at which he's a genius — fitting contradiction for the most exciting and perpetually underestimated director of my lifetime.
+Whatever his reservations, a fan club comprising Claire Denis, Apichatpong Weerasethakul, Arnaud Desplechin, Kiyoshi Kurosawa, Bertrand Bonello, Claude Lanzmann, and myself simply cannot be wrong."

 Home media

-Death Proof was released on DVD in the US on September 18, 2007, in a two-disc special edition featuring the extended version of the film; documentaries on the casting of the film, the various muscle cars, and Tarantino's relationship with editor Sally Menke; trailers; and an international poster gallery.
-On December 16, 2008, a Blu-ray Disc release of identical content followed.
+Death Proof was released on DVD in the US on September 18, 2007, in a two-disc special edition featuring the extended version of the film, documentaries on the casting of the film, the various muscle cars and Tarantino's relationship with editor Sally Menke, trailers, and an international poster gallery.
+On December 16, 2008, a BD release of identical content followed.

 A Japanese DVD release has the films Grindhouse, Death Proof and Planet Terror, with extras and fake trailers, in a six-DVD box set (English with optional Japanese subtitles).
-Death Proof was also released as a German HD DVD on December 15, 2008, believed to be the last film published in the now-defunct format.
+Death Proof was also released as a German HD DVD, believed to be the last film published in the now-defunct format.

 The Grindhouse double feature was eventually released on Blu-ray Disc in October 2010.

-Reception

-Death Proof earned a score of 65% on Rotten Tomatoes based on 43 reviews, with an average rating of 5.7/10; the site's critical consensus reads: "Death Proof may feel somewhat minor in the context of Tarantino's larger filmography, but on its own merits, it packs just enough of a wallop to deliver sufficiently high-octane grindhouse goods."
-The French magazine Les Cahiers du cinéma ranked Death Proof second best film of the year 2007.